Contact:

 Material selection and surface systems

 High-strength quenched and tempered steels at cutting edges or splitting wedges provide the necessary strength, while load-bearing structures can be combined with tough fine-grain steels.
 For corrosion protection, a layered concept has proven effective: areas subject to heavy mechanical loads often remain uncoated and are protected through regular care (cleaning, targeted oiling); adjacent zones receive robust primers and topcoats.
 Duplex systems consisting of zinc plus an organic topcoat can increase service life in exposed environments.
 Critical factors include careful edge rounding, suitable surface preparation, and sufficient film thicknesses at geometrically challenging locations.
+Good practice also encompasses:

 Hydraulic systems and fluids

 Hydraulic power packs, lines, and cylinders are sensitive to moisture, condensate, and fluid aging.
 Water content in the oil promotes internal corrosion and reduces lubrication performance.
 Leak-tightness, filtration, regular oil maintenance, corrosion-resistant couplings, and condensate management are therefore key elements.
 External steel components on cylinders benefit from smooth, well-cleaned surfaces and spot preservation after use.
+Additional measures such as monitoring particle load and water content, protecting quick couplers with caps, and drying cavities before storage reduce the risk of internal and external corrosion.

 Rebar corrosion in concrete and implications for deconstruction